Exploring non-Euclidean photonics: Pseudosphere microlaser: Introduction

 \section{Introduction}

 This work on non-Euclidean photonics explores the ray and wave dynamics on the pseudosphere, a surface with constant \emph{negative} curvature.
 Actually surfaces with \emph{positive} curvature, like the sphere, the bottle \cite{bottle}, or the exterior of a toroid \cite{tore} have already given rise to an abundant literature in photonics because of their relative ease of fabrication from glass by melting.
-On the contrary, negatively curved surfaces - a field of research also called \emph{hyperbolic geometry} - were intensively investigated by mathematicians \cite{Poincare1895}, theoretical physicists \cite{voros, sieber, bogomolny, szepfalusy,quantumhall}, and artists \cite{escher}, but remained out of reach of experiments \cite{peschel-PRL,segev,arie-polariton} until the recent rise of three-dimensionnal (3D) printing at the microscale by Direct Laser Writing (DLW) \cite{Moebius}.
+On the contrary, negatively curved surfaces - a field of research also called \emph{hyperbolic geometry} - were intensively investigated by mathematicians \cite{Poincare1895}, theoretical physicists \cite{voros, sieber, bogomolny, szepfalusy,quantumhall}, and artists \cite{escher}, while very few experiments were carried out \cite{peschel-PRL,arie-polariton} until the recent rise of three-dimensionnal (3D) printing at the microscale by Direct Laser Writing (DLW) \cite{segev,Moebius}.
 This mature technology contributes by now to photonics, as illustrated by the pseudospherical microlaser shown in Fig. \ref{fig:SEM_tractoid}.\\

-In photonics, negatively curved surfaces provide two particular properties: \begin{itemize} \item Light no longer propagates along straight lines, but along geodesics, which are the shortest paths between two points. \item Each geodesic is unstable \cite{gutkin,instabilite}.
-That means that any pair of close trajectories will diverge exponentially from each other, which is the signature of chaotic dynamics. \end{itemize}
+In photonics, negatively curved surfaces provide two particular properties: \begin{itemize} \item On a curved surface light no longer propagates along straight lines, but along geodesics, which are the shortest paths between two points. \item On a negatively curved surface each geodesic is unstable \cite{gutkin,instabilite}.
+That means that any pair of nearby trajectories will diverge exponentially from each other, which is the signature of chaotic dynamics. \end{itemize}